 Dr Abigail Collins shares advice on what to do if your child has been in close contact with someone else who has COVID-19 in school or childcare.

 If your child has symptoms

-If your child has symptoms of COVID-19, they will need to self-isolate immediately and you should phone your GP.
+If your child has symptoms of COVID-19, they will need to isolate from others immediately and you should phone your GP.